terra-campaigns/degenesis/_includes/24xx_modules/the-game.md

 ## Game Flow

-Players elect one of their PCs (if they have multiple).
+Players elect one of their PCs (if they have more than one).
 Inactive PCs are in day-to-day Cult duties.

 Play moves freely between planning, action, and consequences, all woven naturally.